shaikhahme/c8y-docs/content/change-logs/analytics/apama-in-c8y-24-18-0-EPL-enhancements-in-Apama-10-15-4.md

 ##### Updated events in com.apama.cumulocity

-To avoid confusion as to whether events were being sent towards Cumulocity IoT or being received back as updates from Cumulocity IoT, the Cumulocity event definitions API was changed in a previous release (10.5.2.0) so that the existing `CHANNEL` constant was deprecated and replaced by either `SEND_CHANNEL` or `SUBSCRIBE_CHANNEL` constants as appropriate.
+To avoid confusion as to whether events were being sent towards {{< product-c8y-iot >}} or being received back as updates from {{< product-c8y-iot >}}, the {{< product-c8y-iot >}} event definitions API was changed in a previous release (10.5.2.0) so that the existing `CHANNEL` constant was deprecated and replaced by either `SEND_CHANNEL` or `SUBSCRIBE_CHANNEL` constants as appropriate.
 Some events were omitted from these changes and this has now been rectified.
 Therefore, the `CHANNEL` constant is deprecated on the following events:

 * `SubscribeMeasurements`
 * `UnsubscribeMeasurements`